Graph Machine Learning in the Era of Large Language Models (LLMs): Introduction

 Recently, Large Language Models (LLMs) have started a new trend of AI and have shown remarkable capabilities in natural language processing (NLP)~\cite{radford2018improving,devlin2018bert}.
-With the evolution of these models, LLMs are not only being applied to language tasks but also showcasing great potentials in various applications such as CV~\cite{zhou2020unified}, and Recommender System~\cite{fan2023recommenderb}.
+With the evolution of these models, LLMs are not only being applied to language tasks but also showcasing great potential in various applications such as CV~\cite{zhou2020unified}, and Recommender System~\cite{fan2023recommenderb}.
 The effectiveness of LLMs in complex tasks is attributed to their extensive scale in both architecture and dataset size.
-For example, GPT-3 with 175 billion parameters demonstrates exciting capabilities by generating human-like text, answering complex questions, and coding.
+For example, GPT-3~\cite{brown2020language} with 175 billion parameters demonstrates exciting capabilities by generating human-like text, answering complex questions, and coding.
 Furthermore, LLMs are able to grasp extensive general knowledge and sophisticated reasoning due to their vast training datasets.
 Therefore, their abilities in linguistic semantics and knowledge reasoning enable them to learn semantic information.
 Additionally, LLMs exhibit emergence abilities, excelling in new tasks and domains with limited or no specific training.
 This attribute is expected to provide high generalisability across different downstream datasets and tasks even in few-shot or zero-shot situations.
-Therefore, leveraging the capabilities of LLMs in Graph Machine Learning (Graph ML) has gained increasing interest and is expected to enhance Graph ML towards Graph Foundation Models (GFMs)~\cite{li2024zerog,mao2024graph}.
+Thus, given their advantages, leveraging the capabilities of LLMs in Graph Machine Learning (Graph ML) has gained increasing interest.